oernster/3D-printing-info/README.md

 # 3D-printing-info
 Useful 3D printing information

-levelling: contains information on levelling and resolving adhesion issues for FDM printers, including a picture of a good levelled square.
+levelling: contains information on levelling and resolving adhesion issues for FDM printers, including a picture of a good well levelled set of 9 squares on a Prusa i3 MKS3+ smooth sheet bed.

 klipper-tools: self explanatory.